BIM-with-KGs/Assemblies/README.md

 # Installation files
 1. Close every instance of Rhino, Excel, Revit that you have open.
 1. Run BHoM Installer
+1. Download `Assemblies/Complete.zip` file.
+Check the file properties and make sure it is "unlocked".
-1. Take the content in `Assemblies/Minimal` and copy it in your local BHoM installation folder, generally `C:\ProgramData\BHoM\Assemblies`, overriding if prompted.
+1. Copy the content of `Complete.zip` it in your local BHoM installation folder, generally `C:\ProgramData\BHoM\Assemblies`, overriding everything if prompted.
+1. Install [Github Desktop](https://desktop.github.com/) if you don't have it.
-1. Clone the main BHoM repo on your machine: https://github.com/BHoM/BHoM.
-You can use [Github Desktop](https://desktop.github.com/) to do that.
+1. Clone the main BHoM repo on your machine by going in: https://github.com/BHoM/BHoM and then click the [green button "Clone" -> Open Github Desktop](https://user-images.githubusercontent.com/6352844/175961105-d8e4de3f-ad3f-4610-bfeb-32b8ee51a0cc.png).
+This will download the main BHoM repo.
-3. Go in https://github.com/BHoM/RDF_Prototypes/tree/main/Grasshopper%20examples and grab any Grasshopper example file and open it.
-It should give you no errors.
+1. Go in https://github.com/BHoM/RDF_Prototypes/tree/main/Grasshopper%20examples and grab any Grasshopper example file and open it.
-4. **(Only if the above didn't work)** Take the content in `Assemblies/Complete` and copy it in your local BHoM installation folder, generally `C:\ProgramData\BHoM\Assemblies`, overriding if prompted.
+1. IIt should give you no errors.